-The truth is clean rooms are only necessary when the hard drive’s cover needs to be removed and the platters inside are exposed to dust particles (see photo).
+The truth is clean rooms are only necessary when the hard drive’s cover needs to be removed, and the platters inside are exposed to dust particles:

 This makes sense: if a dust particle or speck of dirt lands on the platter when the hard drive is powered on, the head (which reads the data off the platter) may “crash” into the obstruction.
-Therefore, opening a hard drive’s cover outside of a clean room can lead to scratched/damaged platters and broken heads.
+Therefore, opening a hard drive’s cover outside of a clean room can lead to scratched/damaged platters and/or broken heads.

-While most clean room data recovery companies have the experience and tools to properly diagnose a bad hard drive, a data recovery company’s diagnosis cannot always be trusted.
-Data recovery companies with high rates will tell you that your hard drive needs level-3 repair (the “most expensive” scenario), regardless of the problem (often even before they properly diagnose the drive).
+While most clean room data recovery companies have the experience and tools to diagnose a bad hard drive properly, a data recovery company’s diagnosis cannot always be trusted.
+Companies with high prices will tell you that your hard drive needs level-3 repair (the “most expensive” scenario), regardless of the problem (often even before they properly diagnose the drive).

-The only way to get a truly honest diagnosis is by taking it to a company like ours, where we have flat rates for all data recoveries, the tools and experience required to provide an accurate diagnosis, and a low flat-fee — so we have no incentive to “fake” our diagnosis since you pay the same amount regardless of the actual problem with your drive (and this includes “Level 3” repairs like head swaps).
+The only way to get a truly honest diagnosis is by taking it to a company like ours, with flat rates for all data recoveries and the tools and experience required to provide an accurate diagnosis.
+We have no incentive to “fake” our diagnosis since you pay the same amount regardless of the actual problem with your drive (and this includes “Level 3” repairs like head swaps).

 Can we recover your failed hard drive, SSD, flash drive, or RAID?